nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Metrics from access.log and error.log

-NGINX Amplify Agent will also try to collect more NGINX metrics from the [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and the [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files.
+NGINX Amplify Agent will also collect more NGINX metrics from the [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and the [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files.
 In order to do that, the agent should be able to read the logs.
 Make sure that either the `nginx` user or the user [defined in the NGINX config](http://nginx.org/en/docs/ngx_core_module.html#user) can read the log files.
-Please also make sure that your log files are being written normally.
+Please also make sure that the log files are being written normally.

 You don't have to specifically point the agent to either the NGINX configuration or the NGINX log files — it should detect their location automatically.